-The DHS Privacy Office will begin the transition on July 11, 2022.
-We are staggering transition to limit the disruption in service.
-The length of the transition, and the date when other FOIA processing centers begin the transition, depends on the time it takes to migrate data.
+The DHS Privacy Office kicked off the transition on September 15, 2022.
+We are staggering transition and continuing to operate the legacy solution in the near term to limit the disruption in service.
 The tentative transition schedule and order is below.
 We will update this page as we have additional timing details to share!

 Tentative FOIA System Transition Order and Schedule

-- Cybersecurity and Infrastructure Security Agency (CISA) – TBD
+- Cybersecurity and Infrastructure Security Agency (CISA) – September 15, 2022

-- Office for Civil Right and Civil Liberties (CRCL) – TBD
+- Office for Civil Right and Civil Liberties (CRCL) – October 5, 2022